 Attention Dog Owners - The Potentially Deadly Risk of Lyme Disease

-After witnessing the heartbreak of families facing the passing of their beloved dogs due to complications from undiagnosed Lyme disease, we thought it was time to shed some light on the subject.
+After witnessing the heartbreak of families facing the passing of their beloved dogs due to complications from undiagnosed Lyme disease, I thought it was time to shed some light on the subject.

-Over the past 18 months, we have had approximately a dozen dogs die from renal failure associated with undiagnosed Lyme disease.
+Over the past 18 months, we have had 20 dogs die from renal failure associated with undiagnosed Lyme disease.
 Let’s step back for a minute and go over exactly what Lyme disease is and discuss the prevalence in this area.